What Types of Veins Does a Microphlebectomy Treat?

 The patient may also undergo an ultrasound exam to make sure that other veins in the leg are functioning properly and didn’t cause the varicose veins.

 The patient may return to work right after the procedure, but they should not drive for at least 24 hours until they have fully recovered from the anesthesia.
-They may take the bandages off after 24 to 48 hours, but they should continue using the compression stocking for a longer length of time.
+They may take the bandages off after 24 to 48 hours, but they should continue using the compression stockings for a longer length of time.
 The patient may take the stocking off to bathe.
 Aside from that, they should wear the stocking consistently.

 Are there side effects?